5 tips for Thanksgiving that you SHOULD actually listen to

 2) SIT AT THE KIDS TABLE

-Perhaps you are like me, and your family has inducted you into the kids table Hall of Fame thanks to consecutive years served.
-Some people would complain.
+Perhaps you are like me, and your family has inducted you into the kids table Hall of Fame due to consecutive years served.
+Some people might complain.
 Not me, sign me up!
 The kids table is way more fun anyway.
 Not only do kids tell better stories, (that you HAVEN’T already heard every thanksgiving for the last 10 years), but also, kids never finish their food.
 This way you can strategically fork away at their untouched mashed potatoes without looking like you are going back for plate number 4. 🍗

 3) BEAT THE RUSH TO THE COUCH